-We are fortunate to be working in almost brand new facilities, which due to Covid19 we still have not fully utilised, so you are joining us at an exciting time.
+We are fortunate to be working in almost brand new facilities.
 During your time in the school you will be able to help shape how it develops and changes as we begin to make our mark on the blank canvas that has been left for us.